-During recovery, if you can perform some work but earn less than what you did prior to the injury, you will be entitled to partial temporary disability benefits.
+During recovery, if you can perform some work but earn less than what you did before the injury, you will be entitled to partial temporary disability benefits.
 If you are totally unable to work while recovering, you will receive total temporary disability benefits.

 Your temporary disability payments will start once your doctor determines that you are unable to perform your usual work for over three days or you are hospitalized overnight.
 The payments will be disbursed every two weeks.
 Temporary disability payments typically end once you return to work, or when your doctor declares you fit for work, or determines that your injury or illness has improved as far as it can.

-For certain types of injuries or illnesses, such as a chronic lung disease or severe burns, the payments can continue for a period longer than 104 weeks.
-The payments may go on for up to 240 weeks within a period of five years.
+For certain types of injuries or illnesses, such as chronic lung disease or severe burns, the payments can continue for a period longer than 104 weeks.
+The payments may go on for up to 240 weeks within five years.

 You must fill out the claim form – DWC 1 – if you want to ensure you qualify for full benefits.
 You may not receive the benefits if you fail to file this form within one year of your injury or illness.
 Your employer is required to provide you the claim form within a day of knowing about your injury.

 Your workers’ compensation case gets opened once you fill out the DWC 1 form.
 Under the state law, you may also get benefits other than the basics you might qualify for after you have filed the DWC 1 claim form with your employer.
 These benefits may include the following, in addition to any other benefits:

 - The presumption that only work caused the injury or illness if your claim does not get denied within 90 days after submission of the filled out claim form to the employer.

 - Medical treatment of up to $10,000 while the claim is under consideration by the claims administrator.